 In 1970, things began to change again.
 Engineers developed silicon solar cells, a cheaper alternative.
-This resulted in the commercialisation of solar panels which ultimately made them suitable for domestic use.
+Around this time, the US created the Solar Energy Research Institute to further the development of solar energy production.
+Other countries followed suit, and the developments resulted in commercializing solar panels, ultimately making them suitable for domestic use.

-Countries such as Australia are now making it their goal to become reliant on solar power with the country becoming 50% reliant on renewables by 2025, proving just how far solar technology has come.
-On the whole, the aim is to make solar power affordable and as accessible as other energy sources so everyone has the opportunity to use energy that is greener, safer and renewable.
+Countries such as Australia are now making it their goal to become reliant on solar power, with the country becoming 50% reliant on renewables by 2025, proving just how far solar technology has come.

 |Toward Cost-Effective Solar Energy Use.
 Nathan S. Lewis.
 Beckman Institute and Kavli Nanoscience Institute, 210 Noyes Laboratory, 127-72, California Institute of Technology, Pasadena, CA 91125, USA.
 Science 09 Feb 2007: Vol. 315, Issue 5813, pp. 798-801 DOI: 10.1126/science.1137014|